-I often hear about the original hippies in the 60’s and 70’s traveling overland with full psychedelics through Iran, Afghanistan and Pakistan on a magic bus.
+I often hear about the original hippies in the 60’s and 70’s travelling overland with full psychedelics through Iran, Afghanistan and Pakistan on a magic bus.
 Dervla’s adventure is the stuff of legend.

 The context of this journey is important; solo female travellers crossing continents was incredibly rare; a woman alone riding a bicycle was unheard of.

-This daring escapade along the ‘Hippie Trail’ set the standard for two wheeled travel back when bikes, kit and currency were hard to come by.
-The enduing legacy of this enigmatic adventurer lives on in this marvellous book.
+This daring escapade along the Hippie Trail by bike set the standard for two-wheeled travel back when bikes, kit and currency were hard to come by.
+The enduring legacy of this enigmatic adventurer lives on in this marvellous book.
 Highly recommended.

-The action unfolds as Tom begins his round the world bike ride once again only to realise that he’s met the love of his life.
+The action unfolds as Tom begins his round-the-world bike ride once again only to realise that he’s met the love of his life.